cognigami/idb-example/index.md

 You are ready to start adding behaviour to the page.
 You can test the buttons by adding the following statement to any function that you called in step 1: `result.textContent = “It worked”;`.

-Be sure to remove any test statements before you continue to the next topic.
+Be sure to remove any test statements before you continue to the next task.

 ### Open a database
 Recall that IndexedDB is an asynchronous process, and requires you to create callback functions for each interaction.
-In this topic, you add code to the openDB() function that you created in **Create user interface: Basic interactivity** topic.
+In this task, you add code to the openDB() function that you created in **Create user interface: Basic interactivity** task.
 You also create additional functions to handle callback operations from IndexedDB.

 1\.
-Inside your `script` element, create a global variable to hold a reference to your database.
+Inside your `script` element, create a global variable named `db` to hold a reference to your database.

 ```
 	<script>